Stomach (Gastric) Cancer

 This assessment is necessary to determine whether or not the tumor can be removed surgically.

 A CT scan is the most important investigation for this and usually gives accurate information.
-Occasionally, however, tiny deposits of tumor have spread (like seeds) thoughout the abdomen and are not visible on the CT scan.
+Occasionally, however, tiny deposits of tumor have spread (like seeds) throughout the abdomen and are not visible on the CT scan.

 For this reason, surgeons sometimes wish to perform a laparoscopic procedure before deciding whether or not to operate.
 In this technique, the patient is given brief general anesthetic and the surgeon inspects the abdominal cavity carefully with a telescope that is passed through a small incision in the abdominal wall.